TCLee-tech/Google-Challenge-Labs/Deploy and Manage Cloud Environments with Google Cloud/Deploy and Manage Cloud Environments with Google Cloud Challenge Lab.md

   - Click **Test Job**.
   - If you get a tick mark and "Your migration job test was successful", click **Create & Start Job**.
   - If prompted to confirm, click **Create & Start**.
-  - to review the status of the continuous migration job,
+  - to verify and review the status of the continuous migration job,
       - In the Google Cloud Console, **Navigation menu** > **Database Migration** > **Migration jobs**.
   - Click the migration job **vm-to-cloudsql** to see the details page.
   - Review the migration job status.